 Special conditions are initially applicable to the model for which they are issued.
 Should the type certificate for that model be amended later to include any other model that incorporates the same or similar novel or unusual design feature, the special conditions would also apply to the other model under § 21.101.

 Novel or Unusual Design Features

-The Model Falcon 7X airplane will incorporate three novel or unusual design features: interaction of systems and structures, limit pilot forces, and electrical and electronic flight control systems.
-These proposed special conditions address equipment which may affect the airplane's structural performance, either directly or as a Start Printed Page 61428result of failure or malfunction; pilot limit forces; and electrical and electronic systems which perform critical functions that may be vulnerable to HIRF.
+The Model Falcon 7X airplane will incorporate the following novel or unusual design features: interaction of systems and structures, limit pilot forces, and electrical and electronic flight control systems.
+These special conditions address equipment which may affect the airplane's structural performance, either directly or as a result of failure or malfunction; pilot limit forces; and electrical and electronic systems which perform critical functions that may be vulnerable to HIRF.